gediz/mpv-wiki/User-Scripts.md

   This is basically the equivalent (with some caveats) of mpv's built-in antiringing shader.

 * **[SuperXBR and Nnedi3](https://github.com/bjin/mpv-prescalers/tree/master)**
   User shaders for prescaling.
-These shaders should cover most functionality that `opengl-shaders=` provides.
+These shaders should cover most functionality that `prescale-luma=` used to provide.

 ## VapourSynth Scripts